SympleLib/SympleCode/README.md

    - C# style syntax for familiarity
    - No undefined behavior
-     - No uninitialized data
+     - No uninitialized data (null by default)
-     - Memory objects are automatically allocated either on the stack or the heap with reference counting depending on the use
+     - Variables can either be copied, passed, referenced, lended, or shared.
+Syc chooses the optimal memory management depending on variable use.
    - Variables are immutable by default
    - You can use variables, functions, classes & structs from anywhere in the file
    - Modular programming with `import` statements